SOFSV12/SOFSV12/README.md

 - 👋 Hi, I’m @SOFSV12
-- 👀 I’m interested in Web development and a bunch of other stuff.
+- 👀 I’m interested in Web development.
-- 🌱 I’m currently learning java script and practicing bootstrap a lot.
+- 🌱 I’m currently building a cms project with php and sql.
 - 💞️ I’m looking to collaborate on web development projects and solving problems.
 - 📫 want to reach me, my email is emmanuelsofuwa2@gmail.com